Invariant manifolds of partially normally hyperbolic invariant manifolds in Banach spaces: Motivation

-For the equilibrium case, one should notice that its normal bundle is \emph{trivial} which is an important property so that the global invariant manifold theory can be applied.
-Generally speaking, for a (partially) normally hyperbolic invariant manifold, if its normal bundle is trivial or can embed into a trivial bundle (with the same metric property i.e. the embedding in some sense is bi-Lipschitz), then we can use the global version of invariant manifold theory to deduce related results; see e.g. \cite{HPS77, Eld13} and \cite[Theorem 4.17 and Remark 4.18]{Che18a}.
+In the case of an equilibrium, it is important to note that its normal bundle is \emph{trivial}, a property that enables the application of global invariant manifold theory.
+More generally, for a (partially) normally hyperbolic invariant manifold, if its normal bundle is either trivial or can be embedded into a trivial bundle (preserving the metric structure, i.e., the embedding is bi-Lipschitz in some sense), then the global version of invariant manifold theory can be employed to derive relevant results; see e.g. \cite{HPS77, Eld13} and \cite[Theorem 4.17 and Remark 4.18]{Che18a}.

-In the context of normally hyperbolic manifold with boundary, the \emph{inflowing} (or \emph{overflowing}) property of the manifold (with respect to the dynamic) is important for obtaining the persistence results (see \cite{HPS77, Fen72, BLZ99}); this also means that the boundary must not be invariant.
-In fact, for a normally hyperbolic inflowing (or overflowing) manifold, the manifold can be with boundary, corner, etc, as long as it has some uniform property far away from them (boundary, corner, etc); see also \autoref{sub:setup}.

-However, if a normally hyperbolic invariant manifold has boundary which is also invariant, then its boundary must not be normally hyperbolic with respect to the dynamic.
+In the context of normally hyperbolic manifolds with boundary, the \emph{inflowing} (or \emph{overflowing}) property of manifolds with respect to the dynamics is crucial for obtaining persistence results (see \cite{HPS77, Fen72, BLZ99}).
+This property implies that the boundary itself is not invariant.
+In fact, for a normally hyperbolic inflowing (or overflowing) manifold, the manifold may possess boundaries, corners, or other singularities, provided it exhibits uniform behavior away from these features; see also \autoref{sub:setup}.
+However, if a normally hyperbolic invariant manifold has an invariant boundary, then the boundary cannot be normally hyperbolic with respect to the dynamic.
 To some extent, this is a special case of partially normal hyperbolicity.
-A way to deal with this case for the continuous dynamic generated by some smooth tangent field is to modify the tangent field in a neighborhood of the boundary such that it ``points inward'' (or ``points outward'') along the boundary; see e.g. \cite{Jon95}.
-We do not know if there is any existing result for dealing with the discrete dynamics, but see \autoref{sec:Fenichel} for a general version (where the manifold does not need to be embedding or compact).